 However, the fact we humans suffer from change blindness is something that should be taken into consideration while designing the website.
 Many hardcore designers who are involved in designing a broader list of solutions for organizations have a bigger issue.
 They tend to design websites to perfections, where each page is like the previous only minimal content management and images changes exist.
 With designs of this kind the users often miss certain important things since everything looks the same.
 Pop-up or highlighted messages are good solutions for this.
 A good example of a bad website design is the website visit http://toordal.com/.

 Never make choices for the user:

 One advantage of doing things over the internet and on a website is that the user is doing it at his own leisure and exerting his own choices.
-Assuming what the user wants and forcing things on to them is a big turn off.
+Assuming what the user wants and forcing things on them is a big turn-off.
 A simple example is a website form with a newsletter option at the end that is already ticked off.
-Or a login form with the remember be already selected.
-Such minors details are often missed by the users the first time round and it is only later that they realize the true facts of the matter.
+Or a login form with the remember to be already selected.
+Such minors details are often missed by the users the first time around and it is only later that they realize the true facts of the matter.
 This tends to irritate the users and they will definitely develop a level of resentment towards the site over time.

 Keeping it simple not simplistic: